xDaryamo/puccini/tosca/parser/QUIRKS.md

 * **data_types.string.permissive**: By default Puccini is strict about "string"-typed values and will consider integers, floats, and boolean values to be errors.
-This quirk will accept such values and convert them to strings.
+This quirk will accept such values and convert them sensibly to strings.
+This includes handling the TOSCA "version" primitive type.